thatcherfreeman/utility-dctls/README.md

 **Copy Src to Dest/Dest to Src**: Copies the coordinates of one set of control points to the other.

+**Invert**: Inverts source and destination, useful if you've keyframed the tracking markers.

 ---

 ### DCTL Interpreter Fuse